Overview

 include the data, or inference method, or learning mechanism—a model

 is purely a source of factors.
-The key method of the Model
+The key method of the Model class is

-which takes as input a collection of variables, and returns
+factors which takes as input a collection of variables, and returns

-s that neighbor those variables.
+a collection of Factors that neighbor those variables.
 (This

 definition allows efficient implementation of large relational models